python/typing_extensions/CONTRIBUTING.md

 - Release automation will finish the release.
 You'll have to manually approve the last step before upload.

-- After the release has been published on PyPI the version of the repositiory is upgraded to the next [development versions](#development-version).
+- After the release has been published on PyPI upgrade the version in number in [pyproject.toml](/pyproject.toml) to a `dev` version of the next planned release.
+For example, change 4.1.1 to 4.X.X.dev, see also [Development versions](#development-version). # TODO decide on major vs. minor increase.